AjayKMehta/setup-machine/NeovimNotes.md

 Navigate to left/below/above/right window: <kbd>Ctrl</kbd> + <kbd>w</kbd>, <kbd>h</kbd>/<kbd>j</kbd>/<kbd>k</kbd>/<kbd>l</kbd>.

-[^1]: Opens same buffer in new window below current window.
+[^split]: Opens same buffer in new window below current window.
 If you pass `<file>`, then it will open that.

-[^2]: Opens same buffer in new window to the right of current window.
+[^vsplit]: Opens same buffer in new window to the right of current window.

 ### Tabs